 Background: Funded by the USDA Beginning Farmers and Ranchers Development Program (BFRDP), the Alabama Department of Agriculture and Industries Block Grants (ADAI-SCBG), and the Sustainable Agriculture Research and Education (SARE) programs.
 Operation Grow provides hands-on training and grassroots networking opportunities to beginning farmers, with special emphasis on underserved communities and military veterans.
-This is one of the flagship programs in Alabama Extension Commercial Horticulture team.
+This is one of the flagship programs for the Alabama Extension Commercial Horticulture Team.
 Many technical assistance providers help amplify program effectiveness in all corners of the state.

 Collaborators: Alabama Fruit and Vegetable Growers Association, Alabama Sustainable Agriculture Network, Southern Sustainable Agriculture Working Group, Farmscape Solutions, Crotovina, Inc., The United Christian Community Association

-Evaluation Techniques: On-farm interviews, event surveys, learning assessments, e-survey, and telephonic impact surveys
+Evaluation Techniques: On-farm interviews, event surveys, learning assessments, e-survey, telephonic impact surveys